Arlodotexe/strix-music/build-scripts/readme.md

   - Use the `-fallbackOnly` switch to only download from IPFS.
 This is the faster option if you've already done it once.
   - Use the `-skipDownload` switch to avoid downloading anything at all.
 Uses existing data on disk, if present.
   - Use the `-skipExtract` switch to avoid extracting anything at all.
 Uses existing data on disk, if present.

-- **SnapshotGoIpfsBinaries.ps1**
-  - Scrapes the go-ipfs release page, finds the latest version, and downloads the archived binaries to the given location.
-  - Downloaded dependencies are NOT imported to IPFS and recorded in [dependencies.json](dependencies.json).

 - **SnapshotGitRepo.ps1**
   - Creates a `repo.bundle` snapshot, then clones the bundle into a the provided output folder.
 The exact same as re-cloning the repo, but without contacting the remote to do it.